AirVine64/Calculator/README.md

 - Exponentation

 Maximum values:
-- The values inputed by the user -> i128
+- The values inputed by the user -> f64
-  - The second value in case of exponentation -> u32
-- The result -> i128
+- The result -> f64